gauss-allianz/shibboleth-authentication-bundle/README.md

 ## Introduction
 Shibboleth is a Single-Sign-On system made for web services.
 For more information about Shibboleth see https://www.shibboleth.net/.

-This bundle provides a authenticator to use the authentication mechanism of Symfony 5.3+.
-If your legacy application relies on the guard authentication mechanism see the following repositories for more information.
+This bundle provides an authenticator to use the authentication mechanism of Symfony 5.3+.
+If your legacy application relies on the guard authentication mechanism, see the following repositories for more information.
 - Symfony Version 4.2 you should see https://gitlab.com/kury/ShibbolethGuardBundle/tree/symfony4 (other branch).
 - Symfony Version 3.4 you should see